lnovadotdev/lnovadotdev/README.md

 I'm a student at University of Staffordshire, currently studying Computer Games Programming and planning to complete a placement year in the future 📔

 ### My preferred tools
-I prefer to use Xcode where possible and the JetBrains suite where Xcode does not include support for the required language. 🧑‍💻
+I primarily use Xcode for C++ however I also have experience with JetBrains IDEs, particularly Rider, and have used Visual Studio in the past. 🧑‍💻

 ### My hobbies and interests
 I enjoy coding, metal music (especially thrash metal), and I'm starting out on a digital art hobby.
 I like all animals, especially snakes 🐍